pomnabo/pomnabo.github.io/Javascript_Practice/Love-Calc/README.md

 Overview:

 This is 1 of 10 small javascript project tutorials featured in Vijay Kumar's Udemy course.
+This tutorial guides the user through writing a simple web browser application of a love compatability calculator.
+The actual compatability between the two input values is arbitrary, as the result is chosen based on a random number generator.

 As always, my end result will look different than what the projects specify.
 I do this for two reasons.
 First, I want ensure I understand what I'm doing, so I will alter and tinker with the code to try new things to see what else I can do with it.
 And second, I like to customize things!
 It's fun to make it your own, and I want to apply my design background to my work.